Referral Process and Criteria for all services listed below

-We provide Carer Awareness Training for organisations to help identify hard to reach carers..
-We can also provide leaflets, posters and magazines to help raise awareness of the service and support we offer
+We provide Carer Awareness Training for organisations to help identify hard to reach carers.
+We can also provide leaflets, posters and newsletters to help raise awareness of the service and support we offer.

-With individual carers consent we have a referral protocol in place with Halton Borough Council and, Halton Clinical Commissioning Group.
-We will also signpost and refer carers to organisations including Alzheimer’s Society, Citizens’ Advice Bureau, who else???.
+With individual carers consent we have a referral protocol in place with Halton Borough Council and the NHS Halton Clinical Commissioning Group.
+We will also signpost and refer carers to organisations including Alzheimer’s Society and the Citizens’ Advice Bureau to name a few.

-If you are an organisation and would like us to provide a Carer Awareness Training Session please contact Brenda or Tracey on 01928 580182
+If you are an organisation and would like us to provide a Carer Awareness Training Session please contact Lisa Horrocks on 01928 580182.

 Carers’ Personalised Break Fund

-The funding is available to enable carers to take some time off for themselves or to relieve a burden that they have and is available to adult carers who care for an adult who lives in Halton.
+The funding is available to enable carers to take some time off for themselves or to relieve a burden that they have and is available to all carers who care for someone who lives in Halton.
 The grant must not replace statutory funding or cover costs incurred by the person being cared for.

 If you are a professional, working with a carer, who you feel could benefit from this fund, please download the Personalised Carers’ Break Application Form together with the Application Guidelines.
 As a professional you may have enough information to recommend a carer for funding from the Carers Personalised Break Fund.
-You can support the application with the Carers’ Personalised Break Fund Application Form
+You can support the application with the Carers’ Personalised Break Referral Application Form / Supporting Statement.

 Once you have completed the Application Form with the carer, please return to us at Halton Carers’ Centre, 62/64 Church Street Runcorn WA7 1LD.

-The Carers Personalised Break Funding Panel meet fortnightly on Fridays to decide consider applications and allocate funding.
+The Adult Carers Personalised Break Funding Panel meet fortnightly on Fridays to consider and decide applications and allocate funding.
 The Panel is made up of existing carers who have received training to look at anonymised applications in an impartial manner.
 They then make a joint decision about allocation of funding.
 There is an appeal process for carers who are unhappy with the panel’s decision.
-Requests for an appeal should be made to the Personalised Break Fund Worker Rose Bellair.
+Requests for an appeal should be made to Personalised Break Fund Worker Rose Bellair.

 The following support is offered to staff working with children:

-- Young Carers’ Family Support Workers can attend assemblies to raise awareness of young carers amongst students.
+- Young Carers’ Support Workers can attend schools and colleges to raise awareness of young carers amongst students.